-The academic programme offers Choice Based Credit System(CBCS) and transfer of credits.
-This enables a student to migrate mid stream from other institutions to this institute.
-The students from other universities within and outside India (Association of Indian Universities [AUI] equivalency norms will be followed) can also join programmes of their choice mid stream subject to vacancy in the desired program.
+The students from other universities within and out-side India (Association of Indian Universities [AUI] equivalency norms will be followed) can also join programmes of their choice mid stream subject to vacancy in the desired program only after completing the second semester without any arrear.
 The equivalency for the already studied courses and the courses required to be studied will be decided by a committee consisting of Dean, HoD and one faculty member nominated by Dean.
 The decision of the committee shall be placed for ratification/approval before Board of Studies, Academic Council and Board of Management.